SakuraFalls-Server/SakuraFalls-Denizen-Scripts/README.md

 only leads to less variety and creativity.
 We hope that the code here, although just given as is without further instructions, will lead to a new generation of awesome roleplaying servers.

+## License

+All files are licensed under **GNU GPL 3.0**.
+You may use them on your server, but only under the license presented above.
+A summary can be found here: https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3

 ## How to use
 You should just be able to drag & drop this into your `plugins/DenizenScript` folder on your server.
 Server software: **PaperMC 1.21.10-117**